glasnt/talks/2019_05_PyConUS.podium/slides.md

 ANYWAY.

 ---
 class: title
-## `pip install ih`
+## pypi.org/project/ih
 ???

-the package is up on pypi now, but if CLIs aren't your style --
+the package is up on the Warehouse now, but if CLIs aren't your style --

 ## ih-aas.glasnt.com

 ???

-I've got a hosted ih as a service also available.
+I've wrapped this up in a Docker container and hosted it for you on google cloud run

 ---
 background-image: url("images/ih-aas.png")